Living with inflation and the rising cost of living

 Campus Jobs is the centralised service that provides part-time work opportunities across the University of Reading campuses.
 There is a wide variety of jobs available including, but not limited to, Bars & Dining Assistants, Student Ambassadors, Student Content Creators, Reading Scholars Mentors and Administration Support roles.

-All the jobs are flexible meaning you can decide how many hours you can work without impacting your studies.
-The rates of pay vary depending on the role and the rate of pay will always be clear from the job advert.
-You can register and view the latest roles and find out more about applying, and becoming a Campus Jobs worker
+All of the jobs are flexible meaning you can decide how many hours you can work without impacting your studies.
+The rates of pay vary depending on the role, but the rate of pay will always be clear from the job advert.
+You can register to view the latest roles, find out more about applying, and becoming a Campus Jobs worker.

 Further Information, advice and support